 April 13, 2018

 Active construction will begin on Monday morning in the detention pond area on the south side of campus.
 Attached is an overhead view with markers to show both the current and after grading circumference of the detention pond.
 Please see below for construction steps anticipated over the next 2-3 weeks:

 South Side Detention Pond

-The following is a description of size changes from the civil engineer – The existing pond has roughly 3.5:1 slopes with an existing volume capacity of 16,853 cubic feet.
-The new pond will have 3:1 slopes with a new volume capacity of 57,715 cubic feet.
+The following is a description of size changes from the civil engineer – The existing pond has roughly 3.5:1 slope with an existing volume capacity of 16,853 cubic feet.
+The new pond will have 3:1 slope with a new volume capacity of 57,715 cubic feet.
 The extra volume was needed for the improvements throughout the site.
 The extra volume is achieved by expanding the pond bottom approximately 80 feet +/- to the west and 50 feet +/- to the north.
 The existing dam will (for the most part) remain in the same location.
-If weather cooperates, this should be completed by the end of next week or sooner.
+If the weather cooperates, this should be completed by the end of next week or sooner.